std.array

 range | std.contract.unstable.RangeFun Dyn

-generates the array of numbers
+range start end generates the array of numbers

-[start, start + 1, start + 2, ..]
+[start, start + 1, start + 2, ..] up to the first element

-is equivalent to range_step start end 1
+range start end is equivalent to range_step start end 1.

 Preconditions

-In range_step start end
+In range_step start end, start and end must satisfy

-start <= end
+start <= end.

 Examples